 Saturday, 5 March 2016

 This page is primarily for the information of CAUL/CEIRC members who wish to subscribe to this publisher's products and/or services.
 It provides information about offers to CAUL and CAUL-specific pricing, and links to relevant pages on the publisher's own web site.
-For other information, please go directly to Duke University Press.
+For other information, please go directly to Project Euclid.

 Duke Mathematical Journal

-The Duke Mathematical Journal and DMJ 100 are available online through Project Euclid.
+The Duke Mathematical Journal and Duke Mathematical Journal: Vols 1-100 (DMJ100) are available online through Project Euclid.

 NB: DUP will not provide access to a paid-for subscription unless a licence has been completed.

 See Duke University Press Journals page on this site.

 COUNTER 4 and SUSHI compliant usage statistics are available on Project Euclid (where DMJ is hosted). https://projecteuclid.org/librarians/usage.
 Sign in with your administrator username and password.
 (2/10/15)